Inside: Tips for Autism Support Classrooms, What to Buy, and How to Prepare an Autism Classroom

 When creating a division in the room, it is common to use heavy partitions or study carrels which can cost hundreds of dollars.
 To save some cash, use cardboard or corrugated dividers instead of expensive partitions.
 Dividers like these can be found on amazon.
 These dividers are light-weight and can be removed and stored away easily or can be secured by placing something such as a desk or table on both sides of them to help them stay up.
 You always have to be careful to have items that do not tip over easily, especially if you have a student that may like to throw or push things.
 Sturdy bookcases (that are safely secured) can also be used to divide up areas of the classroom and double as storage for that learning area.

 Finding the right tools for any special education classroom set up can be a challenge.
 Make sure to set a budget, be realistic, resourceful, and never be embarrassed to ask for help.
 Family and friends are almost always willing to help by donating used items or helping upcycle or create.
-If you are still looking for ideas for setting up the classroom, get the book “How to Set Up a Classroom for Students with Autism: Third Edition” or view the autism teacher prep online course based on the book, with modules, printables and videos about setting up your autism classroom from scratch.
+If you are still looking for ideas for setting up the classroom, get the book “How to Set Up a Classroom for Students with Autism: Third Edition” or take the Step by Step Autism Classroom Design online course based on the book, with modules, printables and videos about setting up your autism classroom from scratch.
 And be sure to check out Part 2 of this post Setting Up an Autism Classroom (On a Budget) Part 2.